zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 For routing to work in a multitenancy configuration, the Central API Mediation Layer must trust the Domain API Mediation Layers for a successful registration into the Discovery Service component.
 The Domain API Mediation Layers must trust the Central API Mediation Layer Gateway to accept routed requests.
-It is necessary that the root and, if applicable, intermediate public certificates be shared between Central API Mediation Layer and Domain API Mediation Layers.
+It is necessary that the root and, if applicable, intermediate public certificates be shared between the Central API Mediation Layer and Domain API Mediation Layers.

 The following diagram is a visual description of the relationship between the Central API ML and Domain API MLs.